 Major La' Ketha Prioleau

-Path to my current career position (how I got from the past to the present): I commissioned through the Army ROTC Program at LSUS/Northwestern State University in May 2000 and served as a Military Intelligence Officer in various commands and deployment locations from 200 - 2008.
-After company command (in 2008) I was selected to become an Acquisition Professional.
-Upon completion of Graduate School at North Carolina Agricultural and Technical State University, having been conferred a Master Degree in Science – Information Technology in 2013, I was selected to work with the Air Force at the National Reconnaissance Office in Chantilly, VA.
+Path to my current career position (how I got from the past to the present): I commissioned through the Army ROTC Program at LSUS/Northwestern State University in May 2000 and served as a Military Intelligence Officer in various commands and deployment locations from 2000 - 2008.
+After company command (in 2008), I was selected to become an Acquisition Professional.
+Upon completion of Graduate School at North Carolina Agricultural and Technical State University, having been conferred a Masters Degree in Science - Information Technology in 2013, I was selected to work with the Air Force Activity at the National Reconnaissance Office in Chantilly, VA.

 How I got to LSUS (or why I chose LSUS): I chose LSUS because it was close to home.
 My father, Ret.
 MSgt Bennie Hampton, Jr. was active duty Air Force.
 My mother, Gloria R. Hampton, is the Director of the Child Development Center.
 We were stationed at Barksdale Air Force Base in Bossier City.

-TIPS ON CHOOSING A MAJOR OR CAREER: If you don’t know what you want to do, take an inventory and try various careers.
+Tips on choosing a major or career: If you don't know what you want to do, take an inventory and try various careers.
 Never choose a career for the money, but for the enjoyment and satisfaction of living out your dreams and doing something you are passionate about.

 US Army Signal Corps Wahatchee Award (2006)